MalinPolina/darkly/Bruteforce_member/Resources/walkthrough.md

 We have admin's password: `shadow`

-Input `admin:password` into Login page and we have our flag
+Input `admin:shadow` into Login page and we have our flag

 ## Explanation